vyos/vyos-documentation/docs/automation/cloud-init.rst

 Please observe that the same configuration pitfall described in :ref:`command-scripting` exists here when running ``configure`` in any context as without user group 'vyattacfg' will cause the error message ``Set failed`` to appear.
-We therefor need to wrap it and have the script re-execute itself with the correct group permissions.
+We therefore need to wrap it and have the script re-execute itself with the correct group permissions.

 .. code-block:: yaml